tomjoht/tomjoht.github.io/_posts/2022/3/2022-03-16-trends-to-follow-or-forget-every-page-is-page-one.md

 "Every page is page one" is a philosophy of writing that embraces web-centric behaviors and paradigms for reading.
 Mark Baker made this mantra popular through his book [*Every Page Is Page One*](http://xmlpress.net/publications/eppo/) (published in 2013) and his accompanying blog by the same name, [everypageispageone.com](https://everypageispageone.com).

 Inspired by observations and writing from people like [David Weinberger](https://www.amazon.com/Too-Big-Know-Rethinking-Everywhere/dp/0465021425), Baker noted that people bounce around non-linearly from site to site, and even nonlinearly within the same site, reading single articles in isolation rather than following a linear order defined by a table of contents (TOC).
 Reading behaviors that involve closely following a TOC are behaviors that align with book reading and print media.
-On the web, the person’s first page is usually their last page as well.
+On the web, the person's first page is usually their last page as well.

 Bounce rate [analytics](/analytics/#analytics-breakdown) confirm these behaviors.
 A typical website often has a bounce rate of 80% or more, meaning the user lands on a page and bounces away without reading any more pages on the site.
 Even for those who read multiple pages on the same site, the pages might be surfaced through site search or inline links.
-The reader usually isn’t carefully following the order prescribed by the TOC.
+The reader usually isn't carefully following the order prescribed by the TOC.

 What encourages these high-bounce-rate behaviors?
 Information online is both abundant and seemingly endless, and no effort is required to get more of it except a mouse click.
 In contrast, in the print-only world, you had to travel to a library, walk through the stacks, seek out dewey decimal numbers, etc, in short, expend a lot of energy to get a book.
-Consequently, readers were more careful to read through the book, since they couldn’t just read a single page and toss the book aside for 150 other books next to them.
+Consequently, readers were more careful to read through the book, since they couldn't just read a single page and toss the book aside for 150 other books next to them.

 Every page is page one ("EPPO") promoted a philosophy of writing that would better accommodate these reading behaviors on the web.
 To follow "every page is page one" principles, your content should be more complete in itself (a standalone article instead of a partial topic).
 You shouldn't assume the reader absorbed information from previous pages but  instead include more context up front.
 You should link abundantly to other content.
 Wikipedia articles provide some of the best examples of "every page is page one" style.